 I’ve found that two core methods work beautifully together:

 Think of it this way: a sudden wave of client requests lands in my inbox (Urgent/Important).
 I can jump on those immediately.
-But since I’ve already blocked off my afternoons for a major project proposal (Not Urgent/Important), my most critical long-term goals don't get pushed aside.
+But since I’ve already blocked off my afternoons for a major project proposal (Not Urgent/Important), my long‑term goals don’t get pushed aside.
 This is just one of many time management techniques for work you can layer into your routine.

 Here’s a look at how this kind of workflow plays out in a typical day.